Iraj Mesdaghi: Involvement in Hamid Noury arrest

-On November 9, 2019, the Swedish police apprehended Hamid Noury at Arlanda Airport after he was lured to Sweden by Iraj Mesdaghi.
+On 9 November 2019, the Swedish police apprehended Hamid Noury at Arlanda Airport after he was lured to Sweden by Iraj Mesdaghi.
 In 2019, Mesdaghi was contacted by an acquaintance of Noury and together, they began to devise a plan to lure Noury to Sweden.
 They wanted to bring him to Sweden, where he could be tried for the alleged crimes under universal jurisdiction, a legal precedent allowing for serious crimes to be tried in Swedish courts, regardless of where in the world they were committed.
 They arranged his flight ticket and led him to believe that he was coming to Sweden for sightseeing, a cruise, meeting women, and partying.
 Iraj Mesdaghi shared the plan with international law experts and lawyers, who in turn contacted the Swedish police.
 When Noury landed at Arlanda Airport in November 2019, he was arrested.

-He has been held in custody since then, and the crimes he has been accused of were examined in one of Sweden's largest war crime trials.
+Evidence from the Swedish investigation showed that Hamid Nouri's Gmail account contained a draft email and a sent email addressed to Mesdaghi's Gmail address.
+The emails reportedly contained no substantive content beyond a subject line in one case, and their significance remains disputed.

 In early 2021, allegations of torture, inhumane treatment, murder, and war crimes were brought against Noury.
 He served as a deputy prosecutor and reportedly played a significant role in the 1988 executions of Iranian political prisoners.
 The charges against him became possible after the Swedish judicial system was granted permission to apply a so-called universal jurisdiction for crimes against international law, allowing prosecution of perpetrators regardless of where the crime was committed and regardless of the nationality of the perpetrators or victims.
-On July 14, 2022, the Stockholm District Court sentenced Hamid Noury to life imprisonment, and after serving the sentence, deportation for life.
+On 14 July 2022, the Stockholm District Court sentenced Hamid Noury to life imprisonment, and after serving the sentence, deportation for life.

+Nouri was sentenced to life imprisonment in Sweden and permanently barred from re-entering the country.
+The conviction was upheld on appeal in December 2023.
+On 15 June 2024, he was released in a prisoner exchange for European Union diplomat Johan Floderus and Saeed Azizi.